 Your aesthetician will give you specific instructions tailored to your skin, ensuring you feel comfortable and cared for long after you leave our spa.
 Following these simple steps will help you achieve the best outcome from your aesthetic services and keep your skin looking its best.

-Potential Side Effects and Healing Time
+Understanding Side Effects and Downtime

 It’s normal for your skin to react a little after treatment.
 With laser hair removal, you might notice some redness and minor swelling, but this usually fades within a few hours.
 Electrolysis can also cause slight redness that typically disappears within a day.
 While electrolysis is known to be a bit more uncomfortable, feeling like a quick sting with each hair, we take every measure to ensure your comfort.